 Rock music has defined many things in the past 70 years, but there’s a specific event that defined rock music.

-Introduction of overdrive completely changed the face of rock, and allowed to expand in numerous directions.
+The introduction of overdrive completely changed the face of rock, and allowed it to expand in numerous directions.
 Along with tube amps, it was the backbone of rock for decades.

 We’ve moved on to new and modern things, but that old school overdrive sound on a tube amp is hard to replace.